Compressed Sensing with Upscaled Vector Approximate Message Passing: Introduction

 \section{Introduction}

 In this work we focus on reconstructing a random signal $\bx \in \mathbb{R}^N$ from the following system of measurements

 where $\by \in \mathbb{R}^M$, $\bw \in \mathbb{R}^M$ is a zero-mean i.i.d.
 Gaussian noise vector $\bw \sim N(0,v_w \bI_M)$ and $\bA \in \mathbb{R}^{M \times N}$ is a measurement matrix that is assumed to be available.
-We consider the large-scale compressed sensing scenario where $M << N$ with the ratio $\frac{M}{N} = \delta = O(1)$.
+We consider the large-scale compressed sensing scenario where $M < N$ with the ratio $\frac{M}{N} = \delta = O(1)$.
 Additionally, we are interested in the cases where the operator $\bA$ might be ill-conditioned.
 This particular setting is common for many computational imaging applications including CT and MRI \cite{CT_paper_1}, \cite{MRI_paper_1}, \cite{Shniter_MRI}.

 The problem of recovering $\bx$ from $\by$ as in \eqref{eq:y_measurements} can be approached by many first-order methods including Iterative Soft-Thresholding (IST) \cite{ISTA} and Approximate Message Passing (AMP) \cite{AMP}.
-While algorithmically the original form of AMP and IST are similar, AMP includes an additional term called \textit{Onsager correction}, which leads to fast convergence rates, low per-iteration cost and high reconstruction quality given the measurement operator $\bA$ is sub-Gaussian \cite{AMP_graphical_models}.
+While algorithmically the original form of AMP and IST are similar, AMP includes an additional term called the \textit{Onsager correction}, which leads to fast convergence rates, low per-iteration cost and high reconstruction quality given the measurement operator $\bA$ is sub-Gaussian \cite{AMP_graphical_models}.
 Additionally, AMP was shown \cite{D-AMP} to perform very well for natural image reconstruction by utilizing State-of-The-Art denoisers like Non-Local Means \cite{NLM}, BM3D \cite{BM3D}, denoising CNN \cite{D-AMP} etc. Moreover, the asymptotic dynamics of AMP can be fully characterized through a 1D \textit{State Evolution (SE)} \cite{SE_AMP} that establishes the evolution of the Mean Squared Error (MSE) $v_t$ of the iteratively updated estimate $\hat{x}_t$

+where $t$ stands for the iteration number.
 This result makes the analysis of stability and efficiency of the resulting algorithm tractable and provides the means of optimizing each step of the algorithm with respect to the MSE.
-In particular, the SE was used to prove the Bayes-optimal reconstruction results of AMP given the denoiser used in the algorithm is Bayes-optimal \cite{SE_AMP}.
+In particular, the SE was used to prove the Bayes-optimal reconstruction results of AMP given the denoiser used in the algorithm is Bayes-optimal \cite{SE_AMP}, \cite{AMP_Bayes_ioptimality_1}, \cite{AMP_Bayes_ioptimality_2}.